refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 <Sandpack>

-So far, we've integrated our authentication logic into our routes.
+So far, we've integrated the authentication logic into our routes.
 In this step, we'll be creating routes for these components and define our resources to inform Refine about their corresponding routes.

-To learn more about the Resource concept, refer to the [Resource Concept](/docs/guides-concepts/general-concepts/#resource-concept) section in the General Concepts guide.
+To learn more about it, please refer to the [Resource Concept](/docs/guides-concepts/general-concepts/#resource-concept) section in the General Concepts guide.

 ## Creating Routes

-We've wrapped our routes with the `<Authenticated />` component in the previous step.
+We've wrapped our routes with the [`<Authenticated />`](/docs/authentication/components/authenticated) component in the previous step.
 Now we'll be creating routes under the `/products` path to place our components.
 We'll use the following routes to place our components:

 - `/products` - `<ListProducts />`